zilong0wang/vagrant-webdev-arch/README.md

 * Default VirtualHost
   * localhost.dev (mapped to /vagrant/wwwroot)
-  * pm.localhost.dev (mapped to /usr/share/webapps/phpMyAdmin) default root password: password
+  * pm.localhost.dev (mapped to /usr/share/webapps/phpMyAdmin) default user: root password: password

 * Please note:
   * Keep your internet conection on and if you have a data limit please watch out.
 The base box will need around 400MB